 - Attempted rape.

-See the Rape Abuse And Incest National Network (RAINN) Website for more information.
+See the Rape Abuse And Incest National Network (RAINN) website for more information.

 Sexual assault is very common.
 According to the National Intimate Partner and Sexual Violence Survey, nearly 1 in 5 women in the United States has been raped in her lifetime.
-Studies have shown that 2/3 of the time, perpetrators know they person they sexually assault.
+Studies have shown that 2/3 of the time, perpetrators know the person they sexually assault.

 Whether or not you chose to report the assault, it is important that you be checked and treated for possible injuries, even if there are no visible injuries.
 You may seek services at any medical facility, hospital, clinic or reproductive health center.